Chart Color Schemes

 Employment conditions in Isabella Plains remain below the national average according to AreaSearch analysis

 Isabella Plains has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 4.5% as of the past year, with an estimated employment growth of 2.4%.
+The unemployment rate is 5.1% and there has been an estimated employment growth of 1.2% over the past year, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment